About - Staff Member - John Miller

 Areas of Expertise:

-Prior to ITI, Miller worked on public policy and legal issues for nearly a decade in the Global Public Policy organization at member company Intel Corporation.
-In his most recent position at Intel, Miller served as the company’s Director of Cybersecurity Policy and Government Relations and Managing Counsel, leading Intel’s cybersecurity policy strategy and influencing activities in the U.S. and spearheading Intel’s global policy strategy development and advocacy efforts on issues including cybersecurity threat information sharing, electronic surveillance and communications privacy, and issues at the intersection of human rights, civil liberties and technology.
+Prior to ITI, Miller worked for nearly a decade in the Global Public Policy organization at member company Intel Corporation.
+Miller’s positions at Intel included Director of Cybersecurity Policy, Global Policy Strategist, and Director of Government Relations and Managing Counsel, leading Intel’s cybersecurity policy strategy and advocacy activities in the U.S. and spearheading Intel’s global policy strategy development and advocacy on issues including cybersecurity threat information sharing, electronic surveillance and communications privacy, development of the APEC Cross-border privacy rules, and issues at the intersection of human rights, civil liberties and technology.
 Earlier in his career, Miller led Intel’s privacy and security policy strategy and outreach efforts in the Asia-Pacific region.

 Prior to joining Intel, Miller was an associate in private practice in New York, where he represented technology, media, and other corporate clients in a variety of complex business and intellectual property litigations and regulatory matters.

 Miller received a Bachelor of Arts degree in Government from Hamilton College, summa cum laude, and a Juris Doctor from the University of Wisconsin Law School, where he served as Articles Editor of the Wisconsin Law Review.